pocketsize/bolts-wp/README.md

   - [Jest and Enzyme](#jest-and-enzyme "Jest and Enzyme")

 ## Installation
-1. `git clone` the repo in your themes directory
+1. Run `git clone` in your themes directory to install the theme
-2. Run `yarn install`
+2. Run `yarn install` to install all npm packages

 ## Build scripts
 ### For development